awsdocs/aws-glue-developer-guide/doc_source/aws-glue-programming-etl-glue-data-catalog-hive.md

     ...
 64 more
 ```

-To view only the distinct `organization_id`s from the `memberships` table, execute the following SQL query\.
+To view only the distinct `organization_id`s from the `memberships` table, run the following SQL query\.

 ```
 >>> spark.sql("select distinct organization_id from memberships_json").show()